Velitheda/Bus-parker/Readme.md

 A sample `commands.txt` file is provided.

+All commands before the first 'PLACE' command will be ignored, and all invalid commands will be ignored too.

 ### Running the application.

 Make sure you have node and npm installed on your computer.